beforeyougo/TDigitalTestTask/README.md

 Both files have the same structure: *TimeStamp,OrderType(bid or ask),Price,Quantity*.
-The program must process all sync shots and updates and log the best bid and ask prices for each unique timestamp to the results.csv file.
+The program must process all sync shots and updates and log the best bid and ask prices for an each unique timestamp to the results.csv file.
 All updates happened before the first sync shot shoud be ignored.
-For the set of same timestamp the program must log information only for the last update in the sequence.
+For the set of same timestamps the program must log information only for the last update in the sequence.
 If an update has the same timestamp as the current sync shot, the sync shot should be processed first.

 In addition to best prices, the program should calculate information metrics using the current order book state.
 These metrics will be used to forecast the mid price movement in the [python part](#midpriceforecast-jupyter-notebook).

 ### Solution
 #### How to efficiently store orders?
 It is essential to take into account following points while developing the code structure for order storage:
-* Order book is sorted in a descending order by the price value
+* Order book is sorted in a descending order by the the price value
 * Each price level is unique in the order book
-* If order book receives an update with zero quantity, corresponding price level is deleted
+* If the order book receives an update with a zero quantity, the corresponding price level is deleted

 The program uses the stl map container to store orders of each type - one map for bids and one map for asks.
 The key is the price value converted to cents, the value is the order quantity.
 What are the advantages of such approach:
 * Map is memory efficient: is uses O(n) memory